1. Management of Learning and Teaching

 - A School-led evaluation of the data set, resulting in the production of a self-evaluation document

 - A meeting in January / February between an LTC panel and the School to discuss the data and self-evaluation.
-The panel is comprised of the PVC(T), Students’ Union Education Executive Officer, the Head of PQTP, and a member of the Centre for Academic Practice.
-Present from the School are senior School staff (including the Dean of School and School AD(T)), as well as Programme Presidents for the School.
+The panel is comprised of the PVC(E&SE), Students’ Union Education Executive Officer, the Head of PQTP, and a member of the Centre for Academic Practice.
+Present from the School are senior School staff (including the Dean of School and School AD(E&SE)), as well as Programme Presidents for the School.

 - The production of an action plan, which is received and monitored by LTC.
 This ensures that Schools and the University are best placed to identify strategic priorities in regard to standards and quality and are in a position to set an investment strategy to achieve these.